BabbleSim/BabbleSim.github.io/arch_hw_models.md

 ## Architecture of HW models used for embedded SW development and testing

 This general description covers the overall design choices, architecture and design patterns of these models.
-It applies to the nrf52 HW models, but it is not limited to them.
+It applies to the [nrf52 HW models](https://github.com/BabbleSim/ext_NRF52_hw_models), but it is not limited to them.

 Particular details for each model belong with the model source code.
 For specifics for any of these, please refer to the corresponding HW models source/documentation.

-These HW models are meant to be used with either a Zephyr "board" or another babblesim device which integrate them.
-See Architecture of *_bsim devices for more info (TODO link to Zephyr doc pending)
+These HW models are meant to be used with either a [Zephyr "board"](https://docs.zephyrproject.org/latest/boards/posix/doc/bsim_boards_design.html) or another babblesim device which integrate them.

 Note that just like with many other BabbleSim based components, there is no hard requirement for a HW model to follow the design described here, to be able to use other BabbleSim components.
 Some other HW models exist which do not follow this description.
 How a device HW model is designed depends on the use and needs for that HW model.